edwin-hendriks/vscode-gears/README.md

 ## Tasks

 Press `CTRL+SHIFT+P`, choose `Run tasks`, then choose `gears`, then choose which task.
-They are already ordered in a preferred order 1. generate, 2. test (show diagram), 3. build, 4. deploy, 5. run (integration test) scenarios.
+They are already ordered in a preferred order 1. generate, 2. diagrams, 3. build, 4. deploy, 5. run (integration test) scenarios.
 You need a `settings.json` in the `.vscode` folder of your workspace to make this work.
 Below is example of the content of this `settings.json` file.

     {
-        "gears.generator.version": "0.24",
+        "project.gears.generator.version": "0.24",
-        "gears.runner.version": "0.1",
+        "project.gears.runner.version": "0.1",
         "project.name": "LeaveOfAbsence",
         "project.version": "0.1-SNAPSHOT",
     }